mtoensing/simpletoc/readme.txt

 == Changelog ==

 = 6.6.1 =
-* Added: Load TOC accordion on load or after document has been loaded.
+* Added: Initialize the JavaScript for the TOC accordion on page load or after the document has fully loaded.
 Thanks blronaldhuereca https://github.com/mtoensing/simpletoc/pull/63

 = 6.6.0 =
 * Added: Testest compatibility with WordPress 6.7